SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * __Price: $2,699.00 (group discounts available)__
 * __Early bird price: $2,299.00 (End Date: March 16, 2018)__

-[Large-Scale Scrum (LeSS)](http://less.works) is a framework for scaling agile development to multiple teams.
+[Large-Scale Scrum (LeSS)](http://less.works) is a framework for scaling agile development to multiple teams while _descaling_ organizational complexity.
 LeSS builds on top of the Scrum principles such as empiricism, cross-functional self-managing teams and provides a framework for applying that at scale.
 It provides simple structural rules and guidelines on how to adopt Scrum in large product development.